MaikiBR/AsanaDiscordBot/README.md

 ## Features

 - **Task Management**: Create, delete, complete, and retrieve tasks from your Asana workspace without leaving Discord.
-- **Task Assignments**: Assign tasks to team members using their Discord usernames.
+- **Task Assignments**: Assign tasks to team members using their user GIDs.
 - **Task Deadlines**: Set deadlines for tasks to keep track of project timelines.

 ## Getting Started